openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

 ## Advanced event matching

-If you need to do some advanced matching, `Pipelines as Code` supports CEL filtering.
+If you need to do some advanced matching, `Pipelines-as-Code` supports CEL filtering.

 If you have the ``pipelinesascode.tekton.dev/on-cel-expression`` annotation in